I did write a very similar post on our community, but I feel it needs to be made more official. This week we are moving our site to a new server.

 What’s the hosting again?

-LiquidWeb – we are using their services for years now.
+LiquidWeb – we’ve been using their services for years now.
 You can check out their offer here.